The water mark printed on the ITR V in English states Income Tax Department and in Hindi it states ‘KOSH MULO DAND‘.

-Last year even our President Mr. Pranab Mukherjee quoted this while speaking before the Indian Revenue Officers’ forum that : “Many empires have collapsed in the past because Governments did not have money to pay their soldiers.
+When Mr. Pranab Mukherjee was our president, he had quoted this while speaking before the Indian Revenue Officers’ forum that : “Many empires have collapsed in the past because Governments did not have money to pay their soldiers.
 Kautilya’s words ‘Kosh Moolo Dandah’ i.e. “revenue is the backbone of administration” continues to be as relevant today as it was thousands of years ago.”

 Further in the Arthashastra Kautilya has also gone ahead to indicate how the taxes be levied by the King in case the treasury (kosa) dries up.

 So in my view a limited approach of studying the meaning of words independently may not indicate correct meaning and the slogan would not mean that the assessees or for that matter the subjects of this country are being “punished” in the form of tax.